Water Sources for Hermit Crabs: What Every Crab Keeper Should Know

 - Tap water must always be conditioned, but fluoride, high chlorine, or high chloramine can still make it unsafe in some regions.

-- Seachem Prime and similar products help, but sometimes an alternative source like spring or RO water is best.
+- Seachem Prime and similar products help, but sometimes an alternative source like spring or rainwater is best.

 - Distilled and RO water are “empty” and shouldn’t be the only sources long-term.